Gear & Resources

 Buddy uses these for continued learning and to make sure he gets the best shot!

 - www.CreativeLive.com: The classes are FREE while they are live.
 Definitely great to stream on those boring days at the office!
+And they usually have very high-quality content.

 - Sky Map App: This is great for astrophotography, you can see where the stars and planets will be before setting up for the shot.